LEADING OFF: Unbeaten Musgrove starts for Padres at Wrigley

 The 29-year-old Musgrove has allowed just one earned run in 27 innings over his last four starts.

-Rookie Matt Swarmer starts for the Cubs.
+Rookie right-hander Matt Swarmer starts for the Cubs, who have lost nine straight.
 In his last outing, he was hammered for six home runs in five innings at Yankee Stadium.

 OHTANI'S TURN